GLOBAL MARKETS-Stocks, euro tumble as ECB disappoints markets

 By Steven C. Johnson

-The central bank, which said it would wait to see if the euro zone economy slows further before cutting interest rates, pledged last week it would do what it takes to support the euro.
+The central bank, which also said it would wait to see if the euro zone economy slows further before cutting interest rates, said last week it would do whatever it takes to support the euro.

 The U.S. Federal Reserve took a similar wait-and-see approach o n W ednesday and did not announce any new stimulus measures to help revive a flagging U.S. recovery.
-Data on Fr iday is expected to show the U.S. economy added 100,000 jobs in July, not enough to lower an 8.2 percent jobless rate.
+A government employment report on Fri day is expected to show the U.S. economy added 100,000 jobs in July, not enough to lower the 8.2 percent jobless rate.

 ECB President Mario Draghi "set us up like a poker room full of suckers," said Todd Schoenberger, managing principal at the BlackBay Group in New York.
 "We were all expecting a shock-and-awe moment. ...
 It's going to be a rough day on Wall Street."

-Safe-haven U.S. Treasuries rose, with the benchmark 10-year note up 17/32 to yield 1.46 percent, while Spanish and Italian bond yields rose and European shares fell.
+U.S. Treasuries rose after the ECB announcement, with the benchmark 10-year note up 15/32 to yield 1.47 percent.

+Spanish and Italian government bond yields rose while European shares extended losses, with the FTSEurofirst 300 index down 0.8 percent

 Reuters reported on Monday that the ECB was considering re-activating its Securities Markets Programme to buy Spanish bonds in tandem with the euro zone's rescue funds, but that action could be at least five weeks away.